Junqian Xu, PhD

-- reliable MR techniques for functional and structural assessment of spinal cord, nerve roots, optic nerve, and retina.
+- functional and structural assessment of the spinal cord and optic nerve.

 Naismith* RT, Xu* J, Tutlam NT, Snyder A, Benzinger T, Shimony J, Shepherd J, Trinkaus K, Cross AH, Song SK.
 Disability in optic neuritis correlates with diffusion tensor-derived directional diffusivities.
 Neurology 2009 Feb; 72(7): 589-94.

 Xu J, Shimony JS, Klawiter EC, Snyder AZ, Trinkaus K, Naismith RT, Benzinger TL, Cross AH, Song SK.
 Improved in vivo diffusion tensor imaging of human cervical spinal cord.
 NeuroImage 2013 Feb; 67(15): 64-76.